 Clockwise from left: In 1995, donor and friend Mazie Onorato Giustina was honored by CSWS and Dave Frohnmayer, then UO president, for her generous gift to the CSWS Women in the Northwest initiative.
 The CSWS Welfare Research Team, funded by the Giustina gift.
 From left, Lisa Gonzales, Joan Acker, Sandra Morgen, and Jill Weigt (not pictured, Kate Barry and Holly Langan).
-A page of a brochure for University for Everyone, a two-year curriculum program inititated in 1990.
-Covers of CSWS Review and Policy Matters.
-Poster for Work, Welfare, and Politics on Cover of the book Work, Welfare and Politics - Work, Welfare, and Politics conference, Feb.
+A page of a brochure for University for Everyone, a twoyear curriculum program inititated in 1990. • Covers of CSWS Review and Policy Matters.
+Poster for Work, Welfare, and Politics conference, Feb.
 2000.
-Cover of the book Work, Welfare and Politics on Gattendees.
+Cover of the book Work, Welfare and Politics • Work, Welfare, and Politics conference attendees.